SLcode777/AdaTools/README.md

 - [shadcn/ui](https://ui.shadcn.com/) for the beautiful UI components
 - [Lucide](https://lucide.dev/) for the icons
 - All the amazing open source libraries that make this project possible
+- For the pomodoro sounds, see [Pomodoro-sounds-attribution.md](Pomodoro-sounds-attribution.md) for author credits

 ## 📧 Contact